Showing posts with label Holidays. Show all posts

 The account above comes from Marion Casey, a clinical assistant professor of Irish Studies at New York University, who TIME writer Ashley Ross quoted in her 2016 article, “The True History Behind St. Patrick’s Day.”

-Ross said, on March 17, 1631, the Church decided to recognize St. Patrick with a feast.
+Ross said, that on March 17, 1631, the Church decided to recognize St. Patrick with a feast.
 This was the earliest record of the holiday that would become St. Patrick’s Day.

-Since the holiday falls during the season of lent, Christians began to use the holiday as an excuse to abstain from their disciplines.
-According to Casey, the celebration continued to develop into the 1700’s, and became something deemed as wild.
+Since the holiday falls during the season of Lent, Christians began to use the holiday as an excuse to abstain from their disciplines.
+According to Casey, the celebration continued to develop into the 1700’s and became something deemed as wild.
 To remind everyone of the origins of the holiday, the church began to popularize the association of the lucky shamrock with St. Patrick.

 Green is the New Blue

-Ross said blue was the initial color chosen to celebrate St. Patricks Day because of its presence in the royal court and on the Irish flag.
-Blue lasted until the Irish Rebellion of 1898, when the Irish selected green uniforms to counter the British red.
+Ross said blue was the initial color chosen to celebrate St. Patrick's Day because of its presence in the royal court and on the Irish flag.
+Blue lasted until the Irish Rebellion of 1898 when the Irish selected green uniforms to counter the British red.
 The song “The Wearing of the Green” became the anthem of the rebellion, solidifying the color into the Irish historical prominence.

 The Significance of the Name